Cultural Heritage Preservation

 It matters how we choose to remember....

-In 1990, King Jorde emerged as a critical figure in preserving the 17th-century African Burial Ground, which was rediscovered during the construction of a federal office building in Lower Manhattan.
-As project director and federal contractor, she spearheaded nationwide architectural design competitions for the African Burial Ground National Memorial and Interpretive Center.
-Her leadership extended to collaborating with art professionals to commission public art that appropriately honored this historic site's significance.
+King Jorde's foundational work in cultural preservation began through her service under three New York City mayors, including the Honorable David N. Dinkins, where she provided comprehensive oversight of capital construction projects for the city's cultural landmarks, public art installations, and art museums.
+Her career took a pivotal turn in 1990 when she emerged as a critical figure in preserving the 17th-century African Burial Ground, rediscovered during construction of a federal office building in Lower Manhattan.
+As Executive Director of the Federal Steering Committee and federal contractor, she spearheaded nationwide architectural design competitions for what would become the African Burial Ground National Memorial and Interpretive Center, collaborating with art & architecture professionals to commission public art that honors this sacred site's profound historical significance.

-Please visit the KING JORDE Cultural Projects portfolio for more information about current projects and events.
+Please visit the KING JORDE Cultural Projects Blog and Gallery for more information about current projects and events.